From Evaluation to Defense: Advancing Safety in Video Large Language Models¶

 Key Findings¶

-- The video modality causes significant safety degradation across all models — even GPT-4o drops by 25.9%.
+- The introduction of the video modality significantly degrades the safety of all models—even GPT-4o drops by 25.9%.

-- VideoSafety-R1 achieves the highest DSR on 18 out of 19 subcategories.
+- VideoSafety-R1 achieves the highest DSR in 18 out of 19 subcategories.

-- Safety improvements do not substantially harm general capabilities — helpfulness scores remain at reasonable levels.
+- Safety improvements do not significantly impair general capabilities—helpfulness scores remain at reasonable levels.

-- The model generalizes to image safety benchmarks (MMBench/VLGuard/FigStep), indicating that safety reasoning ability is transferable across modalities.
+- The model generalizes to image safety benchmarks (MMBench/VLGuard/FigStep), indicating that safety reasoning capabilities are transferable.

 Highlights & Insights¶

-- This is the first large-scale real-world video LLM safety benchmark — grounded in YouTube community guidelines and closely aligned with practical scenarios.
+- First large-scale real-world Video LLM safety benchmark—based on YouTube community guidelines, aligned with actual scenarios.

-- The progressive safety alignment design — from perception (AT-SFT alarm tokens) to reasoning (Safety-guided GRPO chain-of-thought) — generates helpful safety responses rather than simple refusals.
+- Progressive safety alignment design from perception (AT-SFT Alarm Tokens) to reasoning (Safety-guided GRPO Chain of Thought)—generates helpful safety responses rather than simple rejections.

-- The Dynamic Reward Adaptation mechanism elegantly balances safety and response quality — relaxing ROUGE constraints when classification is correct to encourage natural replies.
+- Dynamic Reward Adaptation mechanism elegantly balances safety and response quality—relaxing ROUGE constraints to encourage natural responses when classification is correct.

-- The independent dual-modality annotation design (video harmfulness vs. text harmfulness) enables the model to distinguish risks originating from different sources.
+- Bimodal independent labeling (video harmfulness vs. text harmfulness) allows the model to distinguish risks from different sources.

 Limitations & Future Work¶

-- Binary harmfulness labels (harmful/safe) may be overly coarse; fine-grained risk levels are not considered.
+- Binary labels for safety classification (harmful/safe) may be too coarse, as fine-grained risk levels are not considered.

-- The base model is VideoLLaMA3-2B (2B parameters); the effectiveness on larger models (7B+) is not sufficiently validated.
+- The baseline model is VideoLLaMA3-2B (2B parameters); effectiveness on larger models (7B+) has not been fully verified.

-- Annotation quality for the 46k training samples depends on commercial LLMs, introducing potential annotation bias.
+- The labeling quality of the 46k training data pairs depends on commercial LLMs, carrying a risk of annotation bias.

 - Evaluation relies on the Qwen-Long API as a judge, which may introduce evaluation bias.